sgerogia/sgerogia.github.io/_posts/2023-01-12-Scaling-Chains.md

 ### <a name="starting_point"></a>Starting point

-> Throughout this article I will call both our imaginary chain and its token XYZ.
+> I will call both our imaginary chain and its token XYZ.

 The XYZ chain is a well-established player in the wider blockchain ecosystem.<a name="footnote_5"></a>